Patricia Collinge: Film career

 Collinge's film debut in 1941's The Little Foxes earned her an Academy Award for Best Supporting Actress nomination.
 Other films included Shadow of a Doubt (1943), Tender Comrade (1943), and The Nun's Story (1959).

 According to the featurette included with the DVD of Shadow of a Doubt, Collinge rewrote the scene that takes place in the garage between Teresa Wright and Macdonald Carey, since Director Alfred Hitchcock and the actors were unhappy with the dialogue.
 Hitchcock was delighted with her work and used it in the film.
 She also worked with Alma Reville (Hitchcock's wife) and Ben Hecht on the screenplay for Hitchcock's Lifeboat (1944), which also starred Tallulah Bankhead.

 Television

 Collinge appeared in four episodes of the popular series Alfred Hitchcock Presents.
 In one episode, "The Cheney Vase", based on the play Kind Lady, she played a vulnerable, elderly, wealthy woman kept hostage in her own home by ruthless crooks (Darren McGavin and Ruta Lee) attempting to steal a valuable Primitive style vase.

+Collinge appeared in two episodes of The Alfred Hitchcock Hour.
+In one episode, "The Ordeal of Mrs. Snow", she once again played a vulnerable, elderly, wealthy woman.
+However, in this episode, she is locked inside of a vault and left for dead by her niece's husband after discovering he is a forger.

 She also appeared in such television dramas as Laramie (1961), The United States Steel Hour (1962), East Side/West Side (1963), and N.Y.P.D.
 (1967).